werf/werf/docs/pages/reference/registry/cleaning.md

 * `--improper-cache-version-stages` — delete stages cache, images, and containers created by versions of dapp older than current.
 * `--improper-dev-mode-cache` — delete stages cache, images and container created in developer mode (`--dev` option).
 * `--all` — delete stages cache with all of images and containers ever dapp created in local storage.
-This option superseedes any other options specified.
+This option supersedes any other options specified.
 That means images targeted by options `--improper-cache-version-stages` and `--improper-dev-mode-cache` will also be deleted.

 ## Examples